Map shows where RFK Jr. is on the ballot in the 2024 election

 "He's a well-known name," said Dan Mallinson, an associate professor at Pennsylvania State University at Harrisburg.
 "He's different than a lot of other third-party candidates that run."

-So far, Kennedy is on the ballot in two of the seven battleground states — Michigan and North Carolina.
-Recent CBS News estimates show Harris and Trump are statistically tied in those two states, with Kennedy having 2% support.
+So far, Kennedy is on the ballot in three of the seven battleground states — Arizona, Michigan and North Carolina.
+Recent CBS News estimates show Harris and Trump are statistically tied in Michigan and North Carolina, with Kennedy having 2% support.

 "Some of these states are such tight margins that it can matter," Mallinson said.